 This multipurpose space will serve at times as a comfortable seating area for parents and young children, close to the easy book collection, in which they can find books to read and enjoy together.
 At other times, Library staff will present children's programs here to audiences of 15 to 20.
-Space is also needed for an interactive Play and Learn station that provides early literacy activities for children.

 Acoustical shielding of the space from the general public area will be important.
 A pair of child-friendly computer workstations will offer a variety of educational and early literacy games.